 Adolescence is a time of growth and change.
 Teenagers need more calories and nutrients than any other age group to support their growing bodies.
 Yet most teens eat too many empty-calorie foods and come up short on many important nutrients.
-Here you will find information on your teen’s nutritional needs and practical suggestions for helping him eat a healthier diet.
+Here you will find information on your teen’s nutritional needs and practical suggestions for helping them eat a healthier diet.

 Adolescents need a lot of calories to support the rapid growth that occurs during this time and to fuel their busy lives.
 The amount of calories that your teen needs varies depending on age, sex, and activity level.
 Most adolescent girls need somewhere around 2,200 calories per day, while most adolescent boys need 2,500-3,000 calories per day.

-obese.
+obesity.
 Make sure your teen gets the amount of calories they need by:

 Providing them with a variety of nutrient-rich foods from all the different food groupsLimiting foods that are high in added sugar or fat, but provide little else, such as candy bars, chips, cakes, cookies, donuts, and regular sodaServing reasonable portion sizes and then letting your teen have more if they are still hungry (serving too much food at one time encourages overeating)